Search

 Customs and Folklore of the Autumn Equinox

-The Autumn Equinox takes place on the 22nd of September here in Western Europe.
-This is the moment in the year when the hours of daylight...
+This year, the Autumn Equinox takes place on the 22nd of September here in Western Europe.
+This is the moment in the year when the hours...

 The Feast Day of Brigid (Lá Fhéile Bhríde) and the ancient Irish festival of Imbolc